freenet/web/content/resources/history/index.md

 - **1999**: Development of the original Freenet began at the University of Edinburgh.
 - **2005**: A significant rewrite of Freenet was initiated, further enhancing its capabilities.
+- **2012**: Work started on "Tahrir", a potential successor to Freenet, but it was later discontinued.
-- **2019**: Development of a successor to the original Freenet, internally named "Locutus," commenced.
+- **2019**: Work began on a successor to the original Freenet, internally named "Locutus".
 This project was a ground-up reimagining of Freenet, incorporating lessons learned and addressing modern challenges.

 ### The Split and Rebranding